 2.1.1 access and use Jorum; and,

-2.1.2 use the Resources and Contributions available via Jorum subject to the terms of the Relevant Licences.
+2.1.2 use the Resources available via Jorum subject to the terms of the Relevant Licences.
 All Users must read the Relevant Licences in full before downloading or otherwise making use of the Resources.
-Any User who does not agree to be bound by a Relevant Licence should not use the Resource or Contribution to which it applies.
+Any User who does not agree to be bound by a Relevant Licence should not use the Resource to which it applies.

 2.2 The Service Provider may at any time, without notice, revoke the rights granted in these Terms of Service.

 2.3 The Service Provider reserves the right to withdraw or amend the Jorum service without notice.
 The Service Provider will not be liable if for any reason the Jorum site is unavailable at any time or for any period.
 From time to time, the Service Provider may restrict access to some parts of the Jorum site, or the entire Jorum site, to Users.

 3. Submission of Resources to the Jorum Repository

 3.1 A Registered User may submit Resources for publication in the Jorum repository under the terms of a Relevant Licence.
 Instructions on how to submit Resources to Jorum are available from the Jorum website.
 By depositing content in Jorum and selecting a Relevant Licence, a Registered User thereby licenses the deposited content to other Users of Jorum on the terms of that Relevant Licence.

 3.2 By submitting any Resource for inclusion or publication in Jorum you confirm that:

 3.2.2 it is not in any way illegal and does not infringe any law or any person's rights;

 3.2.3 it is your own work or you have the permission of the copyright holder to publish it in Jorum and it can lawfully be published in Jorum;